-We show that our method achieves good results and outperforms the state of the art for haustral fold detection from video frames, with a pixel accuracy of 90% compared to 60% for the state of the art.
-In addition, we demonstrate that our method produces consistent segmentations over consecutive video frames.
+We show that our method achieves good results and outperforms the state of the art for haustral fold detection from video frames, with a pixel accuracy of 90% compared to 66% for the state of the art.
+In addition, we demonstrate that our method produces consistent segmentations over colonoscopic video sequences.